8n1/ESP8266-Tiny-Door-and-Window-Sensor/README.md

 ##Configuration ESP
 Only two files must be edited.
 * Open and edit "config.lua"
-* Open and edit the selected service request script ("..._request.lua")
+* Open and edit the activated service request script ("..._request.lua")

 ##Installation ATtiny
 * Get the latest Arduino IDE (tested with 1.6.5)